white-frame/framework/README.md

     bower install bootstrap components-font-awesome jquery jquery-ui dynatable restfulizer popconfirm --save

-Add packages to your template :
+Add packages to your template using your prefered method.
+In our example we include directly assets.

 Styles :
 ```html